OpenNebula/website/content/solutions/deployment_blueprints/disaster_recovery/dr_config_and_deployment.md

 	mirroring primary: true
 ```

-Next, since VM disks are just the snapshots based on the image, we will need to flatten the required image:
+Next, since VM disks are just snapshots based on the image, we will need to flatten the required image:

 ```bash
 rbd flatten one/one-0-0-0